MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/designer.md

 ![Designer screenshot](../content/designer.png)

 This SDK allows you to easily integrate the adaptive cards designer into your own experiences.

-> [!NOTE]
->
-> The designer SDK is currently in preview and may have breaking changes in the public API as we get feedback.

 ## Get Started